MalteMatthey/Containerized-Setup-for-Learn-Environment-Franka-Emika-Panda/README.md

 > **⚠️ WARNING:** This README is for setting up the container with all functionalities.
 For the Learn Environment Plugin, follow the instructions in this README first.
 After the installation, refer to [GETTING_STARTED.md](./catkin_ws/src/learn_environment/tasks/GETTING_STARTED.md) for starting the tutorial or [CONTRIBUTE.md](./catkin_ws/src/learn_environment/developer_docs/CONTRIBUTE.md) for contribution guidelines (creating new tasks & extending the plugin) in the [plugin's repository](https://gitlab.kit.edu/kit/aifb/BIS/lehre/seminare/programmieren_3/202425/gruppe-3/learn-environment-franka-emika-panda).

 This repository provides a Visual Studio Code development container with ROS Noetic installed to control a Franka Panda Robot in both simulation and real environments.
-It also has the Learn Environment plugin for RViz preinstalled and is optimised so you can start learning how to work with the robot immediatly.
+It also has the Learn Environment plugin for RViz preinstalled and is optimized so you can start learning how to work with the robot immediately.

 ## Features